Skip to content

 Why would I self-host my recursive DNS resolver?

-This is useful because the alternative is to directly ask a public recursive DNS resolver (e.g. Google’s 8.8.8.8), which means telling some external entity your fully-qualified domain name (FQDN) (e.g. some.website.i.am.ashame.of.com)
+This is useful because the alternative is to directly ask a public recursive DNS resolver (e.g. Google’s 8.8.8.8), which means telling some external entity your fully-qualified domain name (FQDN) (e.g. some.website.i.want.private)

 Tell your DNS sinkhole to use your self-hosted recursive DNS resolver!